-Application deadline for entry term Fall 2020 is Monday, December 2, 2019 by 11:59pm EST. No exceptions.
+Application deadline for entry term Fall 2021 is Monday, November 16, 2020, 11:59pm EST. NO EXCEPTIONS.
 Candidates will receive official notification via email to the address listed on their application materials once decisions have been made.

 This requirement means that we do not have proof that your bachelor's degree has been earned.
 In many instances, the requirement will not delay the referral of the application.
 When all of the required documents (including an incomplete official transcript) are on file, an applicant's file is normally forwarded to the graduate program director for a decision.